Lawyer who aided Trump subpoenaed by Jan. 6 committee

 The Jan.
 6 panel has so far sought testimony from a broad cast of witnesses, but its demands of Trump aides and associates are potentially complicated by Trump's vow to fight their cooperation on grounds of executive privilege.

-Already one witness, Steve Bannon, has told the committee that he will not cooperate based on Trump's directive, though the committee has said it was “engaging” with two other Trump officials — former White House chief of staff Mark Meadows and former Defense Department official Kashyap Patel.
+Already one witness, Steve Bannon, has told the committee he will not cooperate based on Trump's directive, though lawmakers have said they were “engaging” with two other Trump officials — former White House chief of staff Mark Meadows and former Defense Department official Kashyap Patel.
 It is also unclear whether Dan Scavino, Trump’s longtime social media director and one of his most loyal aides, will cooperate.

 Others, though, are cooperating, including some of the 11 who organized or staffed the Trump rally that preceded the riot.
-They were given a Wednesday deadline to turn over documents and records, and have also been asked to appear at separate depositions the committee has scheduled beginning this month.
+They were given a Wednesday deadline to turn over documents and records, and have also been asked to appear at separate depositions the committee has scheduled.

-Among those responding to the Wednesday deadline was Lyndon Brentnall, whose firm was hired to provide event security that day.
+Among those responding was Lyndon Brentnall, whose firm was hired to provide event security that day.
 “All the documents and communications requested by the subpoena were handed in,” he told The Associated Press.

-Brentnall had previously said his firm had “every intention” of complying with the select committee.
+Brentnall had previously said his firm had “every intention” of complying.
 “As far as we’re concerned, we ran security at a legally permitted event run in conjunction with the U.S. Secret Service and the Park Police,” he said.

 Two longtime Trump campaign and White House staffers, Megan Powers and Hannah Salem, who were listed on the Jan 6. rally permit as “operations manager for scheduling and guidance” and “operations manager for logistics and communications,” have also provided documents or are planning to do so.